A step-by-step guide to setup on the Nest Learning Thermostat

 Step 5: Temperature

-- Should Nest start heating or cooling?
+- Should the Nest Thermostat start heating or cooling?

 - What is the lowest temperature you’d like when you’re away?
-This is the temperature Nest will set itself to in cold weather when you’re not home.
+This is the temperature your Nest Thermostat will set itself to in cold weather when you’re not home.
 We recommend 65°F/18°C or lower to save energy.

 - What is the highest temperature you’d like when you are away?
-This is the temperature Nest will set itself to in warm weather when you’re not home.
+This is the temperature your Nest Thermostat will set itself to in warm weather when you’re not home.
 We recommend 80°F/27°C or higher to save energy.

 After you’ve answered these questions, the temperature screen will appear.
 Just turn the ring to change the temperature and your Nest Learning Thermostat will start heating or cooling, depending on what you selected during the interview.